Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 ![Process actions](/Assets/Screenshots/ActindoWorkFlow/Workflows/ProcessActions.png "[Process actions]")

-1. Click the *Actions* tab if not already selected.
+1. Click the *Actions* tab in the bottom part of the *Process ID* view.
+  The *Actions* tab is displayed.

-  > [Info] When selecting a process in the *OVERVIEW* tab, the *Actions* tab is usually selected.
+  > [Info] By default, the *Actions* tab is preselected.

   [comment]: <> (By default?
-Actions Reiter scheint standarmäßig ausgewählt zu sein, wenn man einen Prozess aus der Liste anklickt.
+Actions Reiter scheint standardmäßig ausgewählt zu sein, wenn man einen Prozess aus der Liste anklickt.
 Das heißt, erster Schritt etwas überflüssig)

-2. Click the *Status* drop-down list and select **All** to display all actions.
+2. Click the *Status* drop-down list and select the **All** option.
   All actions, regardless of their status, are displayed.

   > [Info] By default, the *Actions* tab lists all actions contained in the selected process.